 This article is based on the following sources

 – American Academy of Neurology.
 (2022, February 28).
 Study: Tic severity linked with social media use for teens during pandemic. https://www.aan.com/PressRoom/Home/PressRelease/4961

 – Centers for Disease Control and Prevention.
 (2020, May 13).
 Five Things You May Not Know About Tourette Syndrome. https://www.cdc.gov/ncbddd/tourette/features/tourette-five-things.html

 – Mayo Clinic.
 (2018, August 8).
 Tourette syndrome – Symptoms and causes. https://www.mayoclinic.org/diseases-conditions/tourette-syndrome/symptoms-causes/syc-20350465

 – Tourette Association of America.
 (2016, May 21).
 Understanding coprolalia: A misunderstood symptom. https://tourette.org/resource/understanding-coprolalia/

 – University of Florida News.
 (2022, March).
 Heavy social media use may be linked to increase in tic severity. https://news.ufl.edu/2022/03/social-media-use-and-tic-severity/

-Liam is a Health Science student and a published researcher at the University of Florida.
-He is interested in attending medical school and wants to work to provide a source of free and accurate information to the public, especially to underserved communities.
+Liam is a Medical Honors student and a published researcher at the University of Florida.
+He is currently part of the accelerated BS/MD program and wants to work to provide a source of free and accurate information to the public, especially to underserved communities.